codecentric/habitcentric/infrastructure/linkerd/README.md

 If you are using another ingress controller or your nginx ingress controller is deployed in another namespace or with another name, please adjust the commands accordingly.

-If you are using minikube, the addon manager will probably rollback any changes to the ingress controller again.
-In this case, please deactivate the addon manager addon.
+If you are using minikube, the addon management may occasionally rollback changes to the nginx ingress controller.
+If that happens, re-inject the annotation again using the command above.
-Keep in mind to enable it again if you want to create a new minikube cluster or change addons in the existing one.

 ## habitcentric Deployment